paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-853-united-states-naval-academy.md

 <a id="section-8459"></a>
 ## § 8459.
-Midshipmen: agreement for length of service
+Midshipmen: service obligation
 **(a)** Each midshipman shall sign an agreement with respect to the midshipman’s length of service in the armed forces.
 The agreement shall provide that the midshipman agrees to the following:

 (1) That the midshipman will complete the course of instruction at the Naval Academy.